Who is Minnesota Gov. Tim Walz, Kamala Harris' VP running mate?

 Now in his second term as governor, Walz, 60, also served 12 years as a U.S. congressman before his successful 2018 run to lead the state.

 Before his political career, the Nebraska native served in the Army National Guard for nearly a quarter century.
-He also taught at Mankato West High School for 12 years and served as an assistant football coach.
+A graduate of Nebraska's Chadron State College, he taught high school in China for a year after completing his degree in the late 80s.
+He went on to teach at Mankato West High School for 12 years and served as an assistant football coach.
+He also helped form the school's first gay-straight alliance group in the 90s.

+Walz met his wife Gwen while both were teaching in Nebraska.
+The couple have two children, Hope and Gus.
+In her statement announcing Walz as her running mate, Harris noted how the Walz family "struggled with years of fertility challenges and had their daughter, Hope, through reproductive health care like IVF - further cementing his commitment to ensuring all Americans have access to this care."

+Walz led Minnesota's 1st Congressional District in the U.S. House of Representatives from 2006 to 2019 before his successful gubernatorial run.

-During his time as governor, Walz has experienced several major crises.
-In his first term, he faced harsh criticism from Republicans amid the duel dilemmas of the COVID-19 pandemic and the violent uprising that followed the murder of George Floyd in Minneapolis in 2020.
+During his time as governor, Walz experienced several major crises.
+In his first term, he faced harsh criticism from Republicans amid the dual dilemmas of the COVID-19 pandemic and the violent uprising that followed the murder of George Floyd in Minneapolis in 2020.

 His use of emergency powers, mask mandates and business shutdowns during the pandemic outraged his critics, as did his perceived delay in activating the National Guard to help restore order on Twin Cities streets during the unrest, which drew the ire of then-President Donald Trump.